-Instrument Relevant section Summary of key aspects Countries of UK covered where the plant is growing along pathways or on land which is easily accessible to users or passers-by Town and Country Planning Act 1990 and Town and Country Planning Act (Scotland) 1992 Section 215 of the England and Wales Act and Section 63 of the Scottish Act Although these Acts do not make specific reference to specific weeds, they provide local authorities with power to serve notices on owners or occupiers of land to control weeds that may be harming the amenity of the surrounding area and if the owners and occupiers fail to remedy the situation, they may be liable to a fine or have to repay the costs of action taken by the local authority to control the weeds UK Common Law There is provision within Common Law to take civil action against neighbouring landowners where the spread of Giant Hogweed is considered to be a private or public nuisance UK
+The Invasive Alien Species (Enforcement and Permitting) Order 2019 Schedule 2, and Table 1 of Schedule 1.
+It is an offence to import, transport, purchase, sell, cultivate or otherwise cause to grow in the wild Himalayan Balsam without a licence or permit.
+Schedule 2 contains the list of plants covered by the Order.
+Table 1 of Schedule 1 contains a list of provisions.
+England and Wales.
+Regulatory Position Statement 178 Outlines requirements which will allow the disposal of invasive non-native plant material, and the substrate in which it is rooted, without the need for a permit.
+England.
+Treatment and disposal of invasive non-native plants in Wales: RD 58 Outlines requirements which will allow the disposal of invasive non-native plant material, and the substrate in which it is rooted, without the need for a permit.
+Wales.
+Town and Country Planning Act 1990 and Town and Country Planning Act (Scotland) 1992 Section 215 of the England and Wales Act and Section 63 of the Scottish Act.
+Although these Acts do not make specific reference to specific weeds, they provide local authorities with power to serve notices on owners or occupiers of land to control weeds that may be harming the amenity of the surrounding area.
+If the owners and occupiers fail to remedy the situation, they may be liable to a fine or have to repay the costs of action taken by the local authority to control the weeds.
+UK.
+Common Law There is provision within Common Law to take civil action against neighbouring landowners where the spread of giant hogweed is considered to be a private or public nuisance.
+UK.